About the game:

 Furthermore, I set up lists of those words and tested the lists as well as the individual words in combination with the historical figure.

-This is a very minor task I tried – I have never done anything with audio before and because of the lack of time, I simply had to select royalty-free audio for this game.
+This is a very minor task I tried – I have never done anything with audio before and because of the lack of time, I simply had to select royalty-free audio for this game of which you can find an example below.